redbmk/optimus-g-kernel/README.md

 NOTE
 ====
-    This is not currently working (i.e. DOES NOT COMPILE) and therefore should only be used for reference or to help with debugging.
-I will be making commits as I go and will update this when I have a kernel that compiles.
+    This should be assumed to be a highly unstable kernel.
+It compiles, but has not been tested.
+I would imagine there will be plenty of required tweaks before it is stable.

 DESCRIPTION
 ===========
-    This will be the kernel for the Optimus G.
+    This will be a kernel for the Optimus G.

     I am specifically working on the 3.4.0 kernel for the Sprint LG Optimus G (LS970), however I plan to include a branch for the 3.0.21 kernel and am hoping to have it working